 My dog’s mats require a shave down, what can I expect?
 Pets with matted coats need extra time and attention during grooming.
 We use extreme care when removing a badly matted coat, but there are risks involved.
 Some of those risks include nicks, cuts, or abrasions due to warts, moles, and skin trapped in the mats.
 After-effects of mat removal can include itchiness, skin redness, self-inflicted irritation and failure of the hair to regrow.
 Shaved pets are also more at risk of sunburn and should be protected from the sun until the hair has grown sufficiently to protect the skin.
 In some cases, brief behavioral changes may be seen, but the vast majority of matted dogs show immense relief and happiness after removal of a matted coat.

 Can I bring toys/treats for Fido?
 We encourage bringing items that will help pawsitively reinforce good behavior.
+We do not give any of the dogs store treats because of possible allergies/reactions.

 What if I need to cancel an appointment?
 A 24 hour notice is required for cancellation of a scheduled appointment (48 hours if you are booking more than one animal).
 This allows us time to try to book a replacement for your vacated appointment.
-Cancellations within less than 24 hours are deemed “no shows” and may be subject to a $25 cancellation fee added to your next appointment.
+Cancellations within less than 24 hours are deemed “no shows” and we be subject to a $25 cancellation fee added to your next appointment.
 After 2 “no shows” or “late cancellations,” you may be required to prepay.

 Can my pet get just a haircut and no bath?
 We want all pets to look their best…and that can only happen if we bathe and groom your pet.
 Also, pets not cleaned immediately before their styling carry some dirt and debris in their coat, causing our grooming tools to break down much more quickly.
 As a result, all pets must be bathed by our groomer.